HMS Nelson (1814): Construction and career

+In 1876 the ship participated in wargames that included an attack on the Williamstown coast defences.
+Warscares with the Russian Empire and reports of Russian ships off the Australian coast prompted the colonial government to reclassify her as a warship the following year.
+Nelson was further cut down to a single deck in 1878–1881 and her rig reduced to the main mast only, the ship being reclassified as a frigate.
+She retained her 7-inch guns, but the number of muzzle-loading guns was reduced to two or four 64-pounders; a pair of quick-firing 4.7 in guns were added as were eight smaller rifled breech-loading guns.
-On 28 April 1898 she was put up for auction and sold to Bernard Einerson of Sydney for £2,400.

-In 1900 Nelson was cut down yet again to create a coal lighter that kept the name Nelson, the upper timbers being used to build a drogher named Oceanic.

-In 1908 Nelson was sold to the Union Steamship Co. of New Zealand, and in July was towed from Sydney to Beauty Point on the Tamar River, Tasmania, for use as a coal storage hulk.
-She later foundered there with 1,400 tons of coal on board and remained submerged for forty days until finally refloated.

-In January 1915 she was towed to Hobart for further service as a coal hulk, until sold in August 1920 to Mr. H Gray for £500 and towed an up river to Shag Bay. for gradual breaking up, work continuing into the 1930s, although some of her timbers still survive.
+Budget cuts during the 1880s caused the ship to be laid up at Williamstown in 1891.
+Two years later her boilers were removed and she was listed for disposal.
+On 28 April 1898 she was put up for auction and sold to Bernard Einerson of Sydney.
+The ship was towed to Port Jackson and Nelson was cut down yet again in 1900 to create a coal lighter that kept the name Nelson, the upper timbers being used to build a drogher named Oceanic.
+Nelson was sold to the Union Steamship Co. of New Zealand in 1908, and in July was towed from Sydney to Beauty Point, Tasmania, for use as a coal storage hulk.
+In January 1915 she was towed to Hobart for further service as a coal hulk, until sold in August 1920 to Mr. H Gray for £500 and towed upriver to Shag Bay for gradual demolition.

 The ship's figurehead was preserved by the NSW Naval Brigade, then the Royal Australian Navy, before it was presented to the Australian National Maritime Museum for display.

-Several RML 64-pounder 58 cwt guns (Rifled Muzzle Loader, converted 32-pounder smoothbores) from Nelson can be found scattered around the State of Victoria, Australia in public areas, as well as two on military premises at Victoria Barracks, Melbourne, and one at Fort Queenscliff.